 As a mother of two young boys and a resident of Navy Yard, Ila has been actively involved in local early childhood programs, including serving on the board of the parent teacher association at her children’s elementary school.
 She was even an early volunteer in ToTH’s start-up in 2012.

 Ila holds a B.A in Art History and Archaeology from Emory University and an M.A. in Art History from the University of Arizona.
 She previously procured art and managed exhibitions in several museums and galleries in Washington, DC.

-Anya Landau French, Co-Founder, Interim Head of Administration, and Board Chair
+Anya Landau French, Co-Founder and Head of Finance and Operations

 Sara Agarwal, Co-Founder and Board Member